 Now that your server and streaming software are set up, it’s time to create a content delivery network.

-A content delivery network is a distributed server system (located locally and globally) that delivers content to viewers with high availability and performance.
+A content delivery network/CDN is a distributed server system (located locally and globally) that delivers content to viewers with high availability and performance.

 The experience is pretty much the same with your wi-fi router.
 If you’re closer to the router, the internet is extremely fast.
 But if you’re far from the router, pages load very slowly.